Jmanage/com.pogstone.paymentprocessorhelper/README.md

 ### Periodic message processing

-1. Messages are processed on a schedule by the "Process data from payment processors" scheduled job, which searches message tables for unprocessed messages and then processes them according to these rules.
+Messages are processed on a schedule by the "Process data from payment processors" scheduled job, which searches message tables for unprocessed messages and then processes them according to these rules.

-2. Check whether any payment processors of type "PayPal" or "Authorize.net" exist, and if so, be sure to check the relevant message tables.
+1. Check whether any payment processors of type "PayPal" or "Authorize.net" exist, and if so, be sure to check the relevant message tables.

+2. Find any messages in the relevant message table that meet the following criteria, and mark them as *processed* by storing the current date/time in the processed column.

+    **pogstone_paypal_messages**

+    1. Transaction ID (as received via IPN) is not an empty string;
+    2. Transaction ID (as received via IPN) matches the Transaction ID of any existing Contribution record;
+    3. The message_date column in the messages table has a value >= '2015-01-15';
+    4. The processed column in the messages table is NULL.

+    **pogstone_authnet_messages**

+    1. Transaction ID (as received via Silent Post) is not an empty string;
+    2. Transaction ID (as received via Silent Post) matches the Transaction ID of any existing Contribution record;
+    3. The message_date column in the messages table has a value >= '2015-01-15';
+    4. The processed column in the messages table is NULL.

 3. Perform a **first pass** over the relevant message table to check for relevant messages representing **a payment in a Recurring Contribution series**:

     **pogstone_paypal_messages**

     Relevant messages meet these criteria:

     1. Payment status (as received via IPN) is 'Completed';
     2. Recurring payment ID (as received via IPN) is not an empty string;
     3. Transaction ID (as received via IPN) is not an empty string;
     4. Transaction ID (as received via IPN) does not match the Transaction ID of any existing Contribution record;
     5. The message_date column in the messages table has a value >= '2013-03-01';
     6. The processed column in the messages table is NULL.

     **pogstone_authnet_messages**

     Relevant messages meet these criteria:

     1. Response code (as received via Silent Post) is 1;
     2. Subscription ID (as received via Silent Post) is not an empty string;
     3. The transaction amount (as received via Silent Post) is equal to the amount of the matching existing Recurring Contribution record;
     4. Transaction ID (as received via Silent Post) is not an empty string;
     5. Transaction ID (as received via Silent Post) does not match the Transaction ID of any existing Contribution record;
     6. The message_date column in the messages table has a value >= '2013-03-01';
     7. The processed column in the messages table is NULL.

 4. For each message found in this **first pass**: